christinazcode/aiarchies/4.ADRs/008_Use_BM25_as_the_Initial_Ranking_Model.md

 ## Title

-008: Selecting BM25 as the Initial Ranking Model for a Self-Hosted RAG System
+008: Technology for the Initial Ranking Model for the Self-Hosted RAG System

 ## Status
 Accepted